ao222/branching-out/Reports/rough-draft-report-1.md

 AdaBoost Regressor|0.0017|0.0|0.0019|-0.1044|0.0019|1.8322|0.138
 Passive Aggressive Regressor|0.0018|0.0|0.0026|-1.0549|0.0025|1.0|0.026

 The leaderboard shows several gradient boosting decision tree regression algorithms (CatBoost Regressor, Light Gradient Boosting, and Gradient Boosting Regressor) as reudcing the RMSE the most and increasing R^2 the most.
-We will select one of these methods, perhaps CatBoost or Light Gradient Boosting for further exploration.
+I will select one of these methods, perhaps CatBoost or Light Gradient Boosting for further exploration.
 Also competing with gradient boosting for the top spot is randomn forest algorithms (Extra Trees Regressor, Random Forest Regressor).
-We will choose one of these methods to explore further.
+I will choose one of these methods to explore further.
 Therefore we will pit bagging (random forests) and boosting against each other using two different ensemble learning algorithms.
 Our third chosen method will be K Neighbors Regressor which has the next highest RMSE compared to the bagging and boosting algorithms.

 ## Review **(3 points): Review of earlier results with similar datasets.
 You need to cite these works at the end of the report.
 2 PAGES 560 Words**

 ## Tentative schedule and task distribution